Hannah Brown Is The Sexual "Bachelorette" Star No One Saw Coming

 After watching “Week 2,” it’s very, very, very obvious Hannah has the hots for immediate frontrunner Luke Parker.
 The intensity of their attraction nearly boils over ahead of the episode’s rose ceremony, when Luke takes Hannah into a private room for a massage.
 First, he unzips her dress a little for the massage and mentions he is “good with his hands.”
 This is already very forward for the second week of the competition.
 But, Hannah pushes things further when she tells Luke to get shirtless for his own massage.
 You can tell how excited Hannah is to get her hands on Luke’s ripped frame — which he unveiled during an earlier group date — and how surprised Luke is this is all really happening.

 “He’s so hot.
 It’s easy to get caught up in what this is,” Hannah says in voiceover.
 In real time, she gets caught up in taking Luke's shirt off with her own rushed hands while mumbling about rubbing oil on his body.
 “Can we just skip the main course and go to the dessert?
 Luke P. is the dessert,” Hannah exclaims in a confessional.
-These are two people who seriously want to have sex and can’t because of the cameras.
+These are two people who seriously want to have sex and can’t because of the cameras (and the celibacy Luke decided upon after a religious experience in a collegiate shower).
 Still, they giggle at each other while Luke shows off his pecs… until Jed Wyatt interrupts, startled by the sheer amount of sexual chemistry bubbling over in this random side room.

 Advertisement